bionumpy/bionumpy/docs_source/source/sequences.rst

 Reading indexed files (.fa.fai)
 ---------------------
-When reading a reference genome, we often can't read in the whole file (using `.read()`) and it doesn't make sense to read in the chromosome-sequences as entries in chunks (using `.read()`) but we rather want to read specific parts of the genome.
+When reading a reference genome, we often can't read in the whole file (using `.read()`) and it doesn't make sense to read in the chromosome-sequences as entries in chunks (using `.read_chunks()`) but we rather want to read specific parts of the genome.
 In these cases we can use an index to be able to read specific regions.
 We then use `bnp.open_indexed` function:

     >>> reference_sequence = bnp.open_indexed("example_data/small_genome.fa")
     >>> print(reference_sequence["2"][10:20])